Smoking cannabis during pregnancy is even more dangerous than normal cigarettes, experts have claimed.

 In the group of women who smoked both cannabis and cigarettes, the research team noticed more early deliveries and small babies, which increases the risk of other health problems and difficulties with feeding.

 Smoking both cannabis and tobacco meant women were more than twice as likely to give birth prematurely than those who steered clear of the substances and the risk of their babies having a small head and low birth weight was almost tripled.

 Smoking cannabis and tobacco also more than doubled the risk of developing asthma.
 And those who smoked both substances were two and a half times more likely to suffer from pregnancy-related hypertension.

 In the UK, pregnant women are asked about their drug use as well as whether they smoke or drink alcohol during an appointment with a midwife.
 Women who misuse substances may be referred to a specialist team for extra support.

 Drugs tests are not routinely carried out on pregnant women but may be used in some circumstances where an expectant mum is known to have a history of substance misuse.

-AlphaBiolabs also sells peace of mind drug tests which can be used by family members who are concerned a loved one may be abusing illegal substances.
+AlphaBiolabs also offers peace of mind home drug test kits, which can be used by family members who are concerned a loved one may be abusing illegal substances.